openalea-incubator/adel/doc/user/manual.rst

 =====================

-ADEL-Wheat (Architectural model of DEvelopment based on L-systems) is designed for simulating the 3D architectural development of the aerial part of wheat plants.
-The model has been coupled with a light model adapted to field conditions (Caribu model), in order to be able to calculate accurately the light interception by phytoelements during the crop cycle.
+ADEL-Wheat (Architectural model of DEvelopment based on L-systems) is designed for simulating the 3D architectural development of the shoots of wheat plants.
+The model has been coupled with a light model adapted to field conditions (Caribu model), in order to allow calculating the light interception by individual phytoelements during the crop cycle.
 Applications of such a tool range from the interpretation of remote-sensing signals, to the estimation of crop light use efficiency, or to the assistance in the ecophysiological analysis of plant response to light conditions.
 The model is based on an analysis of developmental and geometrical similarities that exists among phytomers, to allow a concise parameterisation.
+Parameterising the model requires using experimental data to document a set of inputs described below.

+Beside these user inputs, Adel also make use of constants and of relations (set and 'readable' in Adel.R, but not documented) describing coordination of leaves, dynamics of geometry, computation of visibility and progression of senescence as a function of ssi.
+See Robert et al (Functional Plant Biology 2008) for description.

-Finally, parameterising the model requires only: (i) the calibration of simple functions that describe the mature size and geometry of successive organs along the main stem; (ii) the timing of collar emergence on all axes; and (iii) a (estimated) developmental delay between main stem and every reproductive tiller.
-Simulations were realistic (Fig 1).
-The model correctly reproduced important agronomic features such as kinetics of LAI and of plant height.
+Simulations are visually realistic (Fig 1).
+And the model was shown to correctly reproduce important agronomic features such as kinetics of LAI and of plant height.

 .. _adel_input: